 Checks should be sent to: The Digital Cinema Society, P.O.
 Box 1973, Studio City, CA 91614, USA.
 Check payments must be in US dollars.

 Please note that if you are a student, or otherwise cannot afford the dues, just send a note and we will be happy to extend your membership. **Student and Complimentary memberships do not include a DCS membership card.

-DCS members in good standing can receive significant discounts on products and services from companies including: BMW/Mini – LensProToGo – Final Draft – Wooden Camera – SimpleDCP – Zacuto – IMDBpro – Manios Digital – DECKHAND Camera Rental – Tek Media Electronic Repair – AbelCine – BBS Lighting – Kit & Kaboodle Craft Service – Birns & Sawyer – NightSky Web Hosting – American Cinematheque – ProductionHub
+Raleigh Studios Hollywood is offering a 10% discount on screening room bookings for all active Digital Cinema Society members providing proof of membership. (see the Member Discount page at the link below for more details).
+DCS members in good standing can also receive significant discounts on products and services from companies including: BMW/Mini – LensProToGo – Final Draft – Wooden Camera – SimpleDCP – Zacuto – IMDBpro – Manios Digital – DECKHAND Camera Rental – Tek Media Electronic Repair – AbelCine – BBS Lighting – Kit & Kaboodle Craft Service – Birns & Sawyer – NightSky Web Hosting – American Cinematheque – ProductionHub – Advantage Video Systems.

 And if your company would like to offer your fellow members meaningful discounts on products or services let us know and we’ll consider adding your offer to the page.
 Visit the DCS Member Discount page for all the details:

 The large number of listings and hyperlinks in our full Calendar of Events causes many e-mail servers to reject our eNewsletter.
 So, for a complete calendar of upcoming industry event listings for both the U.S. and International, please visit the Events Calendar on the DCS Homepage at: www.digitalcinemasociety.org/events-calendar